konstellation-io/website/content/en/docs/KRE/installation/validate/index.md

 * Connection #0 to host api.kre.yourdomain.com left intact
 ```

 With this command we are validating that the API is up and running properly, because the expected answer is `{"message":"Not Found"}`.
-Also we can see that the certificate is issued correctly by Cert Manager.
+Also, we can see that the certificate is issued correctly by Cert Manager.

 ## Check the API logs